barryclark/jekyll-now/_posts/2015-2-12-educationvideos.md

 In my mind, the Vlogbrothers (John and Hank Green) revolutionized YouTube.
 Their channel started in 2007 with Brotherhood 2.0 as a experiment for the brothers and entertainment for their viewers.
 As time went on, their videos started including more educational materials about history and current events.
-When it clear that viewship took a strong liking to these types of videos, the brothers decided to create channels with educational themes in mind.
+In 2011, the brothers started what would become a long list of educational channels each with a different theme.
 At the time of writing this, the Vlogbrothers have produced:

-* SciShow - a channel about all things science
+* [SciShow](www.youtube.com/user/scishow) - a channel about all things science
-* SciShow Space - a channel about all things astronomy
+* [SciShow Space](https://www.youtube.com/user/scishowspace) - a channel about all things astronomy
 * Crash Course - a series of playlists for topics at the level of high school course, so far there are playlists for:
 	* [US Government and Politics](https://www.youtube.com/watch?v=lrk4oY7UxpQ&list=PL8dPuuaLjXtOfse2ncvffeelTrqvhrz8H)